Skip to content

 Invoices, late filings & late payments

-The Condo Authority invoices corporations for the appropriate filing period after the corporation has filed.
+The CAO invoices condo corporations for the appropriate filing period after a return is submitted.
+Corporations must pay any outstanding amount from previous years before they can file their next annual return.
 We accept payment by credit, debit, Google Pay or direct deposit.

 Late filing fees and late payment fees

-Late filing fee: Corporations must pay a $200 fee per late return.
-Returns are late if filed after the March 31 yearly deadline or 150 days after the corporation’s registration.
+Late filing fee: Corporations must pay a $200 late fee for each return filed after the March 31 yearly deadline or 150 days after the corporation’s registration.

-Late payment fee: Corporations that do not pay their fees within 90 days of the invoice date must pay an additional $50 fee plus 5 per cent of the outstanding balance and 2 per cent interest monthly up to 12 months.
+Late payment fee: Corporations that do not pay their fees within 90 days of the invoice date must pay an additional $50 fee plus 5 per cent of the outstanding balance and 2 per cent interest monthly.

 Registrar’s Certificate

-The CAO may post this certificate on your corporation’s page in the Condo Registry certifying that the corporation has not met its filing obligations under the Condo Act.
+The CAO may post this certificate on your corporation’s page in the Condo Registry page to certify that it has not met its filing obligations under the Condo Act.

 Loss of condo corporation’s ability to sue